 7. Are There Any Duties You Are Not Willing to Perform?

-Honestly, the interviewer is merely vetting your willingness to complete tasks that are not always pleasant.
-As a CNA, you provide special care to patients of all varieties.
-The job is emotionally and physically demanding.
+With this type of question, the interviewer is merely vetting your willingness to complete tasks that are not always pleasant.
+As a CNA, you provide direct care to patients, and sometimes, those duties require you to perform tasks that aren’t always glamorous.
+The job can be emotionally and physically demanding.

 Can you perform excellent care despite the simplicity or complexity of the request?
-Certainly, answer this question with energy and confirmation that you are down for the challenge.
+Answer this question with energy and confirmation that you are down for the challenge.

 8. What Unique Skills Can You Bring to this Position?